Top of site

 Slow down gradually and stop the car on the left-hand side of the road.
 If you exit your car, leave your key in the ignition and don’t lock the door.

-3. Earthquake Measures in the Household
+3. Earthquake Countermeasures in the Household

 (1) Family Antidisaster Meeting

-(2) Check list for family antidisaster meeting
+(2) Checklist for family antidisaster meeting

 • Make sure of each of your roles.